brookefelsheim/bios-611-project/README.md

 # README

 ## Introduction
-This project is an analysis of global environmental indicator data.
+This project is an analysis of global environmental, economic, and happiness indicator data.
 This repository contains the source data, code, and results of the analysis.

 ## Source data

+### Environmental indicator data
-The data used in this analysis come from the United Nations Statistics Division (UNSD) / United Nations Environment Programme (UNEP) Questionairre on Environment Statistics and were downloaded via Kaggle: https://www.kaggle.com/ruchi798/global-environmental-indicators (last updated June 5, 2021).
-This dataset contains many types of environmental indicators, including:
+The environmental indicator source data used in this analysis come from the United Nations Statistics Division (UNSD) / United Nations Environment Programme (UNEP) Questionairre on Environment Statistics and were downloaded via Kaggle: https://www.kaggle.com/ruchi798/global-environmental-indicators (last updated June 5, 2021).
+These data span many types of environmental indicators by country, including:

 	* Air and Climate
 	* Biodiversity
-	* Energy and Minerals
+	* Energy
 	* Forest
-	* Governance
 	* Inland Water Resources
 	* Land and Agriculture
-	* Marine and Coastal Areas
 	* Natural Disasters
 	* Waste

-This environmental indicator data is available for many different countries.
+### Economic indicator data
+The economic indicator source data used in this analysis come from the UNSD Human Development Report and were downloaded via Kaggle: https://www.kaggle.com/frankmollard/income-by-country (last updated August 11, 2020).
+The primary measure of economic activity used for this analysis was gross domestic product (GDP) by country.

+### Happiness indicator data
+The happiness indicator source data used in this analysis come from the World Happiness Report published by the Sustainable Development Solutions Network and were downloaded via Kaggle: https://www.kaggle.com/unsdsn/world-happiness (last updated November 26, 2019).
+Each country is given a "happiness score" that is based on life evaluation survey responses.

+## Analysis

+This analysis takes three primary forms:

+  **1. Indicator data trends by country**.
+This analysis is carried out in the shiny app, where a user can select a country and view many types of plots displaying indicator data trends.

+  **2. Indicator data trends for all countries**.

+  **3. Prediction of happiness and GDP level from environmental indicator data**.

 ## Docker
 To run the analysis, you will need to have Docker installed (https://docs.docker.com/get-docker/) as well as the ability to run Docker as your current user.